 Reaching heights of about twelve inches, the Arizona Apricot is quite lovely, and offers another relatively monochrome color option.

 I’ve seen this particular species used to great effect with Stella D’Oro daylilies and some dark purple petunias.
 Give it a shot if you’ve got some deeply saturated hues in your garden that need a warm yellow for contrast to tie things together.

 Give It a Go!

 If I haven’t convinced you by now, nothing will!
 Your next step is to give these flowers a chance by placing them in your garden.

 If you don’t have a hot and dry spot, consider throwing these bad boys into a container.
 Because they love hot and dry conditions, you can mix these into your container plantings with abandon, and you’ll rarely need to check their condition.

 This is a plant that’s very easy to grow, as long as it receives the harsh type of neglect that’s required to prosper.
 Give it a shot, and you’ll be thanking me for the opportunity.

 Reach out to us in the comments section below; I love to hear from readers and look forward to what you have to share.
 Thanks so much for reading, and check back soon for more from Gardener’s Path!

 Photos by Matt Suwak © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product photos via True Leaf Market, Burpee, and Direct Gardening.
+Product photos via True Leaf Market, and Burpee.
 Uncredited photos via Shutterstock.
 With additional writing and editing by Allison Sidhu.